 Rapid Climbs

 A relatively new option offered by many foreign guides and a few Nepali ones is the fast climb of two to four weeks.
-The primary market is people with can spend over $100,000 but cannot be away from work for more than a month.
+The primary market is people who can spend over $100,000 but cannot be away from work for more than a month.
 Alpenglow and Furtenbach have been the most aggressive with this model, but others offer it.

 The rationale is that you conserve energy and reduce the risk of illness by minimizing your time on the mountain.
 Using an altitude tent 30 days before leaving home, you arrive at base camp acclimatized to at least 17,000 feet.
-Thus you eliminate one or more acclimatization rotations and increase your chances of summiting.
+Thus, you eliminate one or more acclimatization rotations and increase your chances of summiting.
 And, of course, you can hurry back home and get back to work as soon as possible.

 The package usually includes pre-acclimatizing in an altitude tent a month before leaving home, an IFMGA guide, virtually unlimited oxygen flowing up to 8 lpm in some cases, and plenty of Sherpa support.
 Unfortunately, this extra support drives the price to $100,000 or more.